TebanVe/partitionTest/README.md

    The project now uses the iterative orthogonal projection algorithm from the paper "Partitions of Minimal Length on Manifolds" to create feasible initial conditions.
 This algorithm:

    - **Ensures feasibility**: Creates initial conditions that satisfy both partition and area constraints
-   - **Improves convergence**: Starting from feasible points helps SLSQP optimization converge faster
+   - **Improves convergence**: Starting from feasible points might help the SLSQP optimization to converge faster
-   - **Reduces local minima**: Better initial conditions reduce the likelihood of getting stuck in poor local minima
-   - **Mathematically rigorous**: Based on orthogonal projection theory

    The `projection_max_iter` parameter controls the maximum number of iterations for this algorithm.
-A value of 100 is typically sufficient, but you can adjust it if needed:
-   - **Lower values (50-100)**: Faster initialization, suitable for most cases
-   - **Higher values (200-500)**: More precise constraint satisfaction, useful for difficult cases

    ### Using External Solution as Initial Condition